PerfectlySoft/PerfectDocs/guide/MongoDB.md

 # MongoDB
 The MongoDB Connector provides a Swift wrapper around the mongo-c client library, enabling access to MongoDB servers.

-This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project.
-It was written to be stand-alone and so does not require PerfectLib or any other components.
+This package builds with the Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project.
+It was written to be standalone, and does not require PerfectLib or any other components.

-Ensure you have installed and activated the latest Swift 3.0 tool chain.
+Ensure you have installed and activated the latest Swift 3.0 toolchain.

-## Platform specific preparation
+### Platform-Specific Preparation

 ### OS X

-This package requires the [Home Brew](http://brew.sh) build of mongo-c.
+This package requires the [Homebrew](http://brew.sh) build of mongo-c.

-To install Home Brew:
+To install Homebrew:

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"